Access to Klein Tunneling via Space-Time Modulation: #1

-\pati{First Method for Tangent Modulation Velocities} Figure~\ref{fig:s_hyperbola} shows the medium-2 hyperbola and tangent lines from the point i in Fig.~\ref{fig:s_critical_vel}, where the two tangency points are denoted $P^+$ and $P^-$.
-We shall determine the coordinates of these points and the slopes at these points, corresponding to the sought after quantities $v_\mathrm{m,2}^{\mathrm{up,tan}}$ and $v_\mathrm{m,2}^{\mathrm{low,tan}}$.
+\suppsubsubsection{Calculation using Geometry} \pati{First Method for Tangent Modulation Velocities} Figure~\ref{fig:s_hyperbola} shows the medium-2 hyperbola and tangent lines from the point i in Fig.~\ref{fig:s_critical_vel}, where the two tangency points are denoted $P^+$ and $P^-$.
+We shall determine the coordinates of these points and the slopes at these points, corresponding to the sought-after quantities $v_\mathrm{m,2}^{\mathrm{up,tan}}$ and $v_\mathrm{m,2}^{\mathrm{low,tan}}$.

 The equation of the hyperbola and straight lines in Fig.~\ref{fig:s_hyperbola} are

 and

 respectively.
 Substituting Eq.~\eqref{eq:s_line_eq} into \eqref{eq:s_hyper_eq} yields the intersection equation